anjorintosin/mkobo-test/README.md

 For detailed information on the API endpoints, request parameters, and expected behavior, refer to the inline comments in the `sms.controller.ts` file.
 Each function is documented to explain its purpose and usage.

 **Note:** Make sure to replace placeholders like `your_username`, `your_password`, and `your_database_name` in the environment variables with your actual database credentials.

-Feel free to explore and modify the project to meet your specific SMS gateway requirements.